Assoc. Professor Laura Lopez-Fernandez

 Qualifications: PhD.
-Univ. of Kansas (Lawrence) Spanish Poetry; M.A.
+Univ. of Kansas at Lawrence (summa cum laude); M.A.
 (2 years) Univ. of Colorado (Boulder); B.A.
 Spanish Philology (5 years) Univ. of Santiago, Spain; Bachelor of International Relations Univ. of Santiago, Spain.

 For more info please see my CV:

 Spanish & Latin American Literature.
 Experimental Poetry.
 Postmedia Literature.
 Global Studies.

 Postmedia and Experimental Poetry.
 Galician and Cuban Studies.
 Hispanic Migration and Diaspora.
 Global Policies.